 "Mobile learning" is any learning activity that utilizes a mobile device--usually a smartphone.
 Mobile learning seeks to utilize the ubiquity and unique capabilities of mobile devices to make course materials available to students wherever they are, and to create new kinds of learning experiences that help students engage with course content and the world.

 3 Ways to Use Mobile in Higher Ed

 Engaging with Chicago

-Apps such as OneNote can capture and sync your notes to the cloud or across devices using text, handwriting, images, or audio clips.
+- Apps such as OneNote can capture and sync your notes to the cloud or across devices using text, handwriting, images, or audio clips.
 Shared notebooks allow users to view or co-edit documents.
 Available on Windows, Mac OS, iOS, Android, and the web.
 For more information, see the Information Services OneNote page.
 For an example of how an anthropology professor uses a similar app in her course, watch the second video above.

 Enhancing the Classroom

 - Poll Everywhere allows you to create real-time polls with either open-ended or quantitative questions.
 Students can respond through its app, the mobile web, a laptop, or text messages, and you can see responses from all your students in real-time.
 DePaul has a limited license for the premium version of Poll Everywhere.
 If you are interested in using Poll Everywhere, we recommend you set up a free account, try it out, and if you are interested in advanced features like unlimited responses per poll or graded questions, fill out this form to request premium access.

 - Kahoot is a free team-based speed game in which students answer multiple-choice questions together on their own web-enabled devices.
 Because it is team-based and competitive, it is a great way to add engagement to your class.
 (Note: This is not a DePaul-licensed or -supported tool.)